KC-7/ecommerce/README.md

 A [project board was set up on GitHub](https://github.com/users/KC-7/projects/5) to display the user stories.

-The Agile board is publicly accessible and linked to the ecommerce repository for this project.
+The Agile board is publicly accessible and linked to the "ecommerce" repository for this project.

 A custom templates was set up for the user stories.

 A custom label was set up to add stories as features.

-Thirty three user stories were added to the board and marked as complete.
+Thirty three user stories were added to the board and closed post completion.

 The user stories were carried out in sprints to build the website.